DETAILED ACTION

 With regard to Claim 10, Wu et al. disclose a lithium ion battery, comprising: a positive electrode made of the lithium iron phosphate positive electrode material noted above, a negative electrode, a separator and an electrolyte (paragraphs 0020, 0025, 0040).

-11. Claims 9 and 11 are rejected under 35 U.S.C.
-103 as being unpatentable over Wu et al. (CN114335478A) and Zhou et al. (CN107565111A), as applied to Claims 1-8 and 10 above, and in further view of Hou et al. (CN106992297A).
+8. Claims 9 and 11 are rejected under 35 U.S.C.
+103 as being unpatentable over Wu et al. (CN114335478A), Zhou et al. (CN107565111A), and Yang et al. (CN113929070A) using (US 2024/0105937 A1) as an English equivalent, as applied to Claims 1-8 and 10 above, and in further view of Hou et al. (CN106992297A).

 Hou et al. disclose a method for preparing a composite cathode material for ternary batteries, including mixing together a ternary material and lithium iron phosphate to form a mixture in a ratio of 8:2, and a binder (paragraphs 0009-0017, 0055, 0064).
-Before the effective filing date of the invention it would have been obvious to one of ordinary skill in the art at the time of the invention to modify the lithium iron phosphate positive electrode material of Wu et al. and Zhou et al. to include a ternary material-lithium iron phosphate mixed positive electrode material comprising a ternary material, the lithium iron phosphate positive electrode material, and a binder, because Hou et al. teach that these materials have good particle uniformity, uniform dispersion, batch stability, good electrochemical performance, and excellent safety performance (paragraph 0023).
+Before the effective filing date of the invention it would have been obvious to one of ordinary skill in the art at the time of the invention to modify the lithium iron phosphate positive electrode material of Wu et al., Zhou et al. and Yang et al. to include a ternary material lithium iron phosphate mixed positive electrode material comprising a ternary material, the lithium iron phosphate positive electrode material, and a binder, because Hou et al. teach that these materials have good particle uniformity, uniform dispersion, batch stability, good electrochemical performance, and excellent safety performance (paragraph 0023).

 Hou et al. do not specifically disclose wherein the mass ratio of the ternary material to the lithium iron phosphate positive electrode material is 0.5-1:1, however, before the effective filing date of the invention it would have been obvious to one of ordinary skill in the art to include the ternary material to the lithium iron phosphate positive electrode material in a mass ratio of 0.5:1.1, since it has been held that discovering an optimum value of a result effective variable involves only routine skill in the art.
 See MPEP 2144.05.

 Hou et al. disclose a ternary lithium battery comprising: a positive electrode made of the ternary material-lithium iron phosphate mixed positive electrode material noted above, a negative electrode, a separator and an electrolyte (paragraphs 0017-0018).
-Before the effective filing date of the invention it would have been obvious to one of ordinary skill in the art at the time of the invention to modify the lithium iron phosphate positive electrode material of Wu et al. and Zhou et al. to a lithium ion battery, comprising: a positive electrode made of the ternary material-lithium iron phosphate mixed positive electrode material noted above, a negative electrode, a separator and an electrolyte, because Hou et al. teach that these materials have good particle uniformity, uniform dispersion, batch stability, good electrochemical performance, and excellent safety performance (paragraph 0023).
+Before the effective filing date of the invention it would have been obvious to one of ordinary skill in the art at the time of the invention to modify the lithium iron phosphate positive electrode material of Wu et al., Zhou et al. and Yang et al. to a lithium ion battery, comprising: a positive electrode made of the ternary material-lithium iron phosphate mixed positive electrode material noted above, a negative electrode, a separator and an electrolyte, because Hou et al. teach that these materials have good particle uniformity, uniform dispersion, batch stability, good electrochemical performance, and excellent safety performance (paragraph 0023).

 Conclusion

-12. Any inquiry concerning this communication or earlier communications from the examiner should be directed to KARIE O APICELLA whose telephone number is (571)272-8614.
+11. Any inquiry concerning this communication or earlier communications from the examiner should be directed to KARIE O APICELLA whose telephone number is (571)272-8614.
 The examiner can normally be reached Monday thru Friday; 8:00AM to 5:00PM EST.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.